 Because despite their ubiquitous presence, honey bees are suffering from a disease called “Colony Collapse Disorder” and there is no human intervention or cure for it yet.
 I’m a biologist by training, and so the basic tool I know of to do something that might help is throw numbers at it – and help by buying honey from local beekeepers, and not at the grocery store.
 We need to drastically increase our beekeeping, even with expected losses, to increase the number of bees that have a natural resistance to the disease.
 Those that do, survive and go on to make queens and drones that help increase the surviving population.

-I’m pleased to share an event on June 18th: “Nos abeilles sauvages en ville : une diversité insoupçonnée en lien avec l’aménagement urbain” – “Our wild bees in the city: an unexpected diversity in relation to urban development.”
+I’m pleased to be attending an event on June 18th: “Nos abeilles sauvages en ville : une diversité insoupçonnée en lien avec l’aménagement urbain” – “Our wild bees in the city: an unexpected diversity in relation to urban development.”
 That’s in a few days.
 Members of CRAPAUD will be in attendance at the wild bees discussion, and they have hives of their own at UQAM.
 (A Google translation of that link can be read here.)

 Two years ago, an apiary installed some hives downtown.
-The Ville is not planning on regulating the practice so count on seeing more of this, everywhere.
+The Ville is not planning on regulating the practice, so count on seeing more of this, everywhere.

 This past weekend, I created a Mason bee house.
-I first got the idea last year because of an interesting rant on the Montana Wildlife Gardener blog against honey bees (It’s interesting – here’s a link to all of his posts on the topic of bees.)
-I also received a comment about doing it, which spurred me to action.
-Here’s the process, in pictures:
+I first got the idea last year because of an interesting rant on the Montana Wildlife Gardener blog against honey bees (It’s interesting – here’s a link to all of Montana Gardener’s posts on the topic of bees.)
+I also received a comment spurring me to do it.

-Now, the Mason bee house isn’t finished yet, as it needs a “roof.”
+The Mason bee house isn’t finished yet, as it needs a “roof.”
 It also needs more holes (what can I say, except I drilled what I could in my drill battery’s short life).
 Only half as many holes are drilled on both sides as there will be when it’s done, but already I see activity around it.
 This is good!